m3z0diac/nstuff/README.md

-# arpSpoofr
+# man in the mille tools

-python toolkit to spoof both targt and router to be man in the midle
+python toolkits to scan network and spoof both targt and router to be man in the midle

 # How To Use ?